The Best Netflix Documentaries You Need to Watch

-Netflix's documentary slate keeps on evolving.
+Netflix's documentary slate is ridiculously good.
 To the point where choosing something to watch can be tricky!
 That's why we've made this list.
 Here are our picks for the best documentaries on Netflix.

 Here's how we're breaking things down.
 We're starting with the latest and best up top, then the rest listed by genre.